zjuter0126/pai/manual/cluster-admin/how-to-use-cpu-nodes.md

 ## Submit CPU-only Jobs

 If you want to submit a CPU-only job, please submit it directly to the CPU-only VC.
-A special requirement is that, you should use exactly same GPU number as the CPU number you want.
+A special requirement is that, you should use exactly the same GPU number as the CPU number you want.
 For example, if you want to use 8 CPUs, you should set 8 GPUs and 8 CPUs as follows:

 <img src="./imgs/cpu-resource.png" width="60%" height="60%" />